 Yaw Agawu-Kakraba is Professor of Spanish at the Pennsylvania State University.
 He has published extensively in the field of Hispanic literature and cultures.
 His major book publications include Demythification in the Fiction of Miguel Delibes (1996), Postmodernity in Spanish Fiction and Culture (2012) and a co-edited book, Diasporic Identities within Afro-Hispanic and African Contexts (2015).
 Several of his journal articles have also appeared in major journals such as Bulletin of Hispanic Studies, Revista Hispánica Moderna, and Anales de la Literatura Contemporeanea.
 Aside from his primary focus on 20th - and 21st-century Spanish literature and culture, he also explores the works of writers from Africa, Latin America, and the Caribbean.
 He is the President of the Ghanaian Association of Hispanists.

-Fred Agbemade is a PhD student at Arizona State University.
+Fred Agbemade is an Assistant Professor of Spanish at Paine College.
 His research interests include 20th-21st-Century Caribbean & Latin American literature and Afro-Caribbean literature and culture.

 Johnson Asunka, Department of Modern Languages, University of Ghana, Legon, email@example.com, Phone: (024) 475-6799

 Johnson Asunka is a Lecturer at the University of Ghana.
 His scholarly interests include Translation and Comparative Linguistics

 Joanna Boampong, Department of Modern Languages, University of Ghana, Legon, firstname.lastname@example.org, Phone: (024) 368-7902

 Joanna Boampong is a Senior Lecturer at the University of Ghana.
 Her scholarly interests include Transatlantic Spanish Literatures and Cultures.